cosbi-research/beesl/README.md

     url       = ""  % we will update this field when available }
 ```
-For any information or request please get in touch with the Cosbi Bioformatics lab led by lombardo@cosbi.eu where we'll be happy to help!
+For any information or request please get in touch with the Cosbi Bioformatics lab led by lombardo@cosbi.eu.
+We'll be happy to help!